bhays/gravity-forms-wysija/README.md

 ## Installation
 1. Install as a regular WordPress plugin
 2. Create a form with the appropriate fields via Gravity Forms
-3. Setup Wysija Newsletters with one or many lists
+3. Setup Mail Poet Newsletters with one or many lists
-4. Navigate to Forms->Wysija to setup feeds linking your forms and lists
+4. Navigate to a form then select MailPoet under Settings and setup your feeds

 ## Changelog

-### 1.4.1
+### 2.0
-* Fix static warnings
+* Make use of the GFFeedAddOn class * Please note this update will require you to re-create all your feeds

 ### 1.4
 * Rename Wysija to MailPoet